auroramod/docs/docs/functions.md

-# Commands
+# Go-to Commands

-## Opening the in-game console
+## Opening the console

-1. Open your in-game console via (**~**) to type commands.
+To open your in-game console, press the  **~** key to type commands.
+You can also use the external console that is a Command Prompt window.

 ![](/img/keyboard.png)

 ## Unlock/Stats menu

-- Navigate to `Stats` in the main lobby menu
+Navigate to the `Stats` menu in the main lobby.

+- Unlock All Items: This unlocks all base game items and all camos (including DLC)
+- Unlock All Loot: This unlocks all DLC weapons (does not unlock DLC camos)
+- Unlock All Classes: This unlocks all prestige-earned additional classes for use.

 ![](/img/unlockall.png)

-1. Unlock All Items: This unlocks all base game items and all camos (including DLC)
-2. Unlock All Loot: This unlocks all DLC weapons (does not unlock DLC camos)
-3. Unlock All Classes: This unlocks all prestige-earned additional classes for use.

 ## Field of View